offbynull/portmapper/README.md

 ```

-The following example attempts to forward some external port (55555 preferred) to internal port 12345 on the first port mapper it finds.
+The following example attempts to forward some external port (55555 preferred) to internal port 12345 on the first port forwarding device it finds.

 ```java
 // Start up a network gateway